-The Mystery of History volume 4 book opened showing the table of contents and the week by week layout.
+The Mystery of History volume 4 book open to the table of contents and the week-by-week lesson layout.

 The Mystery of History Volume 4